Welcome to today's edition of the Rush 24-7 podcast.

 This is what you'll hear on the news maybe tonight.

-But there's another uh bit of news that says stocks surge on retail sales information.
+It says stocks surge on retail sales information.

-Now uh now, so which is which?
+Now, so which is which?

-Well, I think maybe uh the people who said, well, consumers put away their wallet, maybe people are buying fewer cars, maybe less furniture, maybe fewer building materials, but they're buying a whole lot of everything else.
+Well, I think maybe the people who said, well, consumers put away their wallet, maybe people are buying fewer cars, maybe less furniture, maybe fewer building materials, but they're buying a whole lot of everything else.

 So the economy is doing very well so far.